When is the best time to go to the beach?

 HISTORIC BEACH PHOTOS

-Click here to enlarge the above 1950’s beach scene and to see another similar scene
+Click here to enlarge this 1950’s beach scene and to see another similar scene.

-Click here to enlarge the beautiful 1960’s beach photo above
+Click here to enlarge this beautiful 1960’s beach photo.